-To obtain the steady-state solution in the presence of discontinuities, the right-hand side of \eqref{eq:diffusion_equation} is equated to zero in $m$ individual regions $(\tilde{x}_{j - 1}, \tilde{x}_j)$ with each region corresponding to the $j$-th layer, and, additionally, interface conditions are imposed at the interfaces $\tilde x_1, \tilde x_2, \dots, \tilde x_{m - 1}$ between the layers where discontinuities arise.
+To obtain a steady state solution in the presence of discontinuities, the right-hand side of \eqref{eq:diffusion_equation} is equated to zero in $m$ individual regions $(\tilde{x}_{j - 1}, \tilde{x}_j)$ with each region corresponding to the $j$-th layer, and, additionally, interface conditions are imposed at the interfaces $\tilde x_1, \tilde x_2, \dots, \tilde x_{m - 1}$ between the layers where discontinuities arise.
 When a region $(\tilde{x}_{j - 1}, \tilde{x}_j)$ is considered, the equation \eqref{eq:diffusion_equation} simplifies as,

 where $D_j$ is the diffusivity of the $j$-th layer.
-Then, the right-hand side of the simplified equation is equated to zero while treating $c(x, t)$ as the steady-state solution $c_s(x)$, and an integral is taken with respect to $x$,
+Then, the right-hand side of the simplified equation is equated to zero while treating $c(x, t)$ as the steady state solution $c_s(x)$, and an integral is taken with respect to $x$,